stevenrskelton/stevenrskelton.github.io/_posts/2013-07-25-multiplexed-services-in-finagle.md

 <table style="border:1px solid grey">
 <tr><td>
 <p><i>Tim on January 20, 2015 at 1:16 pm said:</i></p>

-Thanks for the informative post Steven.
+<p>Thanks for the informative post Steven.
 However, I’m curious to understand the relationship between your example, and Finagle’s ThriftMux.
-Are these complementary, or overlapping? (or does ThriftMux obviate the need for this approach?)
+Are these complementary, or overlapping? (or does ThriftMux obviate the need for this approach?</p>
 </td></tr>
 <tr><td>
 <p><i>steven on January 20, 2015 at 1:54 pm said:</i></p>

-Hi Tim, thanks for reading my blog.
+<p>Hi Tim, thanks for reading my blog.</p>

-At its core, Mux is a generic RPC multiplexing protocol.
+<p>At its core, Mux is a generic RPC multiplexing protocol.
 Although its primary implementation is as a Finagle subproject, Mux is not Finagle-specific.
-See Finagle’s documentation, or the W3C specification.
+See Finagle’s documentation, or the W3C specification.</p>

-The difference here is MUX allows any number of generic services to be multiplexed over the same TCP connection, while using the TMultiplexedProcessor only allows the same TCP connection to multiplex multiple Thrift services.
-By default, Thrift was only allowing a single service per connection.
+<p>The difference here is MUX allows any number of generic services to be multiplexed over the same TCP connection, while using the TMultiplexedProcessor only allows the same TCP connection to multiplex multiple Thrift services.
+By default, Thrift was only allowing a single service per connection.</p>
 </td></tr>
 </table>